lablabs/terraform-helm-argocd/README.md

 # ArgoCD Terraform module

+## Archivation info

+This repo is archived.
+Development of this module continues in [lablabs/terraform-aws-eks-argocd](https://github.com/lablabs/terraform-aws-eks-argocd)

 [![labyrinth labs logo](ll-logo.png)](https://lablabs.io/)

 We help companies build, run, deploy and scale software and infrastructure by embracing the right technologies and principles.
 Check out our website at <https://lablabs.io/>